 18. Nonionic surfactants do not form ions in aqueous solutions.
 As surfactants with polyether and polyhydroxyl groups, they provide solution with polar groups in aqueous solutions.
 The non-ionic surfactants most commonly used in the leather industry are ethoxylates , which are formed by the binding of ethylene oxide to compounds carrying active hydrogen atoms such as hydroxyl, carboxyl, amido and amino .

 19. One of the most important polyol surfactants are sorbitanes.
 These are derived from monosaccharides .
-It is known as sorbitan molecule that the hexitols form a 5 or 6 ring with a two hydroxy etheric bond by heating at acidic pH Thus, the molecule obtained can be modified over the remaining 4 hydroxyl groups to obtain a surface active agent.
+It is known as a sorbitan molecule that the hexitols form a 5 or 6 ring with a two hydroxy etheric bond by heating at acidic pH .
+Thus, the molecule obtained can be modified over the remaining 4 hydroxyl groups to obtain a surface active agent.
 If these hydroxyl groups react with other fatty acids, the lipophilic groups of the molecule are formed, and if it reacts with ethylene oxide units, hydrophilic root is added.

 20. Cationic surfactants are generally expensive products depending on their production.
 Their detergent properties are less than that of anionic products, and due to their positive charge absorption onto anionic charged substrates, they have found use as a fabric softener and antistatic agent as well as a hydrophobing agent and corrosion inhibitor .
 Many other cationic surfactants are used as bactericidal and disinfectant substances .